 How to get to Cinque Terre from Florence

-The easiest way to get to Cinque Terre from Florence is, unsurprisingly, by train.
+The easiest way to get to Cinque Terre on a day trip from Florence is, unsurprisingly, by train.
 Take TrenItalia straight from Santa Maria Novella directly to Monterossso for a beach day or start at Manarola and hike your way through the five towns.

 Alternatively, you can treat yourself to a guided tour with transportation, a boat tour, and lunch included!